It’s almost impossible to put into words how important sleep is.

 Most sleep masks will go a great job at blocking out the light.
 But if you’re after total darkness, you can pay a little bit extra for ones that will block all the light – which are still cheaper than buying a set of blinds.

-This also makes it easier if you live with anyone else that’s on a different shift pattern to you, helping to create your own personal blackout space for sleep.
+This also makes it easier if you live with anyone else that’s on a different shift pattern to you, helping to create your own personal blackout space.

 2. They’re safer than medication